 Persons with disabilities who reside in condominiums have several statutory protections available to them designed to prevent discrimination against the disabled.
-These protections include the federal Fair Housing Amendments Act (“FHAA”), 42 USC 3604, and its Michigan equivalent contained in the Persons With Disabilities Civil Rights Act, (“PWDCRA”), MCL 37.1506a.
-Both the FHAA and the PWDCRA apply to housing, and both apply to the provisioning of services in connection with housing.
-While the FHAA and the PWDCRA both address the circumstances where a person with a disability seeks to modify or improve their residence, a condominium association must also be aware of the protections afforded a person with disabilities contained in Section 47a of the Michigan Condominium Act, MCL 559.147a.
+These protections include the federal Fair Housing Amendments Act (“FHAA”), 42 USC 3604.
+The FHAA applies to housing, and to the provisioning of services in connection with housing.
+While the FHAA addresses the circumstances where a person with a disability seeks to modify or improve their residence, a condominium association must also be aware of the protections afforded a person with disabilities contained in Section 47a of the Michigan Condominium Act, MCL 559.147a.

 Section 47a of the Michigan Condominium Act not only describes those circumstances under which a unit co-owner may modify or improve their condominium unit, Section 47a also provides a unit co-owner with the right, under certain circumstances, to modify or improve the common elements of the condominium project – even though the common elements are not owned exclusively by the unit co-owner.
 Further, Section 47a also describes the procedure under which an association may consider a request for a modification or improvement for a person with a disability, and a failure by the association to follow this procedure could inadvertently lead to an automatic approval of the requested modification or improvement—even over the association’s objection.